MONTESSORI BLENHEIM

 Ko Rachel tōku ingoa

-My husband, Willy, and I have two boys, Oscar (8) and Ned (6).
-We enjoy spending time together, walking and biking and catching up with our extended family.
+My husband, Willy, and I have two boys, Oscar (9) and Ned (7).
+We enjoy spending time together, fishing, eating and catching up with our extended family.

 My Montessori education began as a preschooler at Berhampore Montessori in Wellington in 1990.
 As a teacher, walking into Montessori Blenheim brought a real sense of 'coming home'.